Sky Cana

-Sky Holdings Corporation d/b/a Sky Cana is an airline with ACMI contracted operators headquartered in Santo Domingo.
+Sky Holdings Corporation d/b/a Sky Cana was an airline with ACMI contracted operators headquartered in Santo Domingo.
 It started scheduled services to Caribbean and the United States from its two hubs: Las Américas International Airport and Cibao International Airport.
 The services offered are transfer, freight, overflight, helicopter, advertising, air ambulance, and tour services.
-The airline of the Dominican Republic has started flights from New York-JFK to Santiago de los Caballeros and Santo Domingo with two flights daily.
+For a short time, The airline operated scheduled flights from New York-JFK to Santiago de los Caballeros and Santo Domingo with two flights daily.

 History

 In 2016, LogicPaq received its AOC from the Dominican Republic's civil aviation authority and planned to offer regular and charter flights between the Dominican Republic to Colombia, Mexico and United States for and on behalf of tour operators.
 Its first aircraft, an Airbus A321, was delivered on 28 November 2020.